AtheswaranSV/student_skill_intelligence/README.md

 # Student Skill Intelligence

-A focused final-year ML project: a student enters GitHub and LeetCode profile links, a resume link/text/PDF, and a target career domain, or uploads a JD.
+A focused ML project: a student enters GitHub and LeetCode profile links, a resume link/text/PDF, and a target career domain, or uploads a JD.
 The system combines evidence from every supplied source, builds features, estimates role fit, identifies skill gaps, and uses a local Ollama LLM only to explain the structured result.

 ## Stack
 - Frontend: Next.js 15 + TypeScript + Tailwind